acd-engine/jupyterbook/_sources/Integration_Miscellaneous.md

 1. [Archibald, Wynne and Sulman Prizes | Art Gallery of NSW](https://www.artgallery.nsw.gov.au/art/prizes/)

    This is a collection of art prize data from the Art Gallery of NSW.
 It contains information about the artists, artworks and judges of the prizes.
-This data collection could add more value to `recognition` level in the ACDEA.
+This data collection could add more value to `recognition` entity in the ACDEA.
    <br>
    <br>
    We provide an example of how to use Archibald Prize data for analytical purposes in the **Data Analysis** chapter of this book.
 Refer to [**Quantifying success: A journey into the Archibald Prize**](https://acd-engine.github.io/jupyterbook/Analysis_ArchibaldPrize.html).